steinbeck/casekit/README.md

 #### NMRShiftDBSDFParser

 Takes the NMRShiftDB SDF with assigned spectra (download from help section of NMRShiftDB.org) and produces a Tab-separated file with HOSE codes and assigned shift values.
-This file can then be read by HOSECodePredictor and SimilarityRanker.
+This file can then be read by HOSECodePredictor.

 ```bash
 usage: java -jar casekit.jar casekit.NMRShiftDBSDFParser -i <arg> -o <arg>